osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - No recursive LogVole protocol.
 - No CI-VOLE public API.
+- Root helper math and golden-seed search are present, but not wired into sender/receiver state transitions.
-- No root randomized digest path.
+- No root randomized digest exchange or derandomization path.
-- No golden seed path.
 - No sender precompute path.
 - No cached-root reuse path.
-- No seed-label backend.
-- No LHE helper layer.
-- No digest tree in shrink/expand public state.
-- No public `A/B` NTT cache pointers in shrink/expand state.
-- No clean-ot sampling seed split between noise and `ct2`.
-- No `truncate_one_gadget_digit`.
-- No `leaf_inputs_are_gadget`.
-- No worker-thread parameter in core params.
+- Seed-label helpers are partial; the recursive seed-label protocol path is not wired yet.
+- LHE/LENC/shrink-expand helper layers are substantially ported, but still need recursive wrapper integration.
+- Runtime cache scoping/per-role cache behavior is not at clean-ot parity yet.
 - No clean-ot message set.
 - Contains stale key-derive API and tests that should not drive the final design.